asherfeldmangit/Career_Assistant/README.md

 ## Data Sources

-- `context/asher.pdf`: The full LinkedIn profile of Asher Feldman, used to provide detailed background information.
+- `asher.pdf`: The full LinkedIn profile of Asher Feldman, used to provide detailed background information.
-- `context/asher_summary.txt`: A concise summary of Asher Feldman's professional experience.
+- `asher_summary.txt`: A concise summary of Asher Feldman's professional experience.

 ## Tech Stack